-The battery is not rapidly switchable though, e.g. if you wanted to remove it for a couple of hours for charging.
-Some e-bikes have this feature because bikes are big and can’t easily be moved around indoors.
-TAUR doesn’t have this issue.
+The battery is not designed to be rapidly removable by customers though.
+Some e-bikes have this feature because bikes are big and can’t easily be moved around indoors but Taur doesn’t have this issue.

 Will you be introducing different colors?

 Eventually!
 For the foreseeable future Taur will only be available in off-white.

 For those going off piste – vinyl wrapping or spray painting – we can't wait to see what you do!

 Taur comes with a charger, 2 keys (NFC), 1 spare inner tube + a small tool set for minor maintenance.